atrociousgrmblr/twitros/README.md

 TODO
 ---
 * [twython] [1] is supposed to implement the whole API.
-More features could be implemented in the ROS server in the future.
+More features could be implemented in the ROS server in the future (searching, etc...).
 * Post images in direct messages (not supposed to be done in directly in twitter).